 The Amal centre has also been running regular food drives for vulnerable families through out the pandemic with the Food for 1,000 families drive, and the Marrakech Artisan fund.

-There’s been a lot of new boutiques and concept stores open in Marrakech over recent years, both foreign and local owned, selling artisan wares at a premium price that are just as easily picked up in the artisan workshops in the medina or just outside of Marrakech on the roads to Ourika and Casablanca.
+There’s been an explosion of new boutiques and concept stores open in Marrakech over recent years, both foreign and local owned, selling artisan wares at a premium price that are just as easily picked up in the souks or in the artisan workshops just outside of Marrakech on the roads to Essaouira, Ourika and Casablanca.

-While the flashier boutiques are a totally wonderful (and photogenic!) shopping experience, often have a beautiful cafe or restaurant attached, have fixed prices on products and employ local workers - buying your wares directly from local makers instead benefits the artisans and their families immediately and is a really fun and authentic way to buy your momentos.
+While these new flashier boutiques are a totally wonderful (and photogenic!) shopping experience, often have a beautiful cafe or restaurant attached, have fixed prices on products and employ local workers - opting to buy your wares directly from local makers benefits the artisans and their families immediately and is a really fun and authentic way to buy your momentos.

 Shop keepers in the medina thrive on a good bargaining session where they get to share their knowledge and their craft.
 It’s an exchange of not only products and money, but of cultures and conversation too.

-Negotiating a price should be treated like a game and always be done with a smile.
-Sometimes over mint tea if it’s a big purchase like an antique, a rug or furniture, to allow you to take your time and enjoy the process.
+Keep the fun in negotiating a price, treat it like a game and always leave with a smile.
+Sometimes bargaining may be done over sharing a mint tea if it’s a big purchase like an antique, a rug or furniture, to allow you to take your time and enjoy the process.

 As long as it’s a fair price for the seller – and you’re happy with what you’ve paid – then it’s the right price.
-Don’t go checking what you've paid for your purchase with other vendors afterwards.
 Many of the handcrafts have taken days or even months to make by hand, using age old traditions passed down by family generations.
-So if you find out you’ve paid a bit much for something - just know you’ve supported a local maker and their family and get better at your bargaining skills for next time :)
+So if you find out later that you’ve paid a bit much for something - rather than being disappointed, just know you’ve supported a local business and their family and get better at your bargaining skills for next time :)

 Outside of the big cities, when you’re on the road making your way between destinations - local guides can take you to workshops and cooperatives that are off the beaten track that are making and selling handcrafts and textiles to be sold in the major cities.
 These are a great way to see how the wares are made in traditional methods, and sees the money go straight into the community.
 You walk away with a beautiful hand made item and an educational cultural exchange between you and the seller.